-WAC 173-424-140 Exemptions
+WAC 173-424-140 Exemptions [DD2]

-- (1) Exempt fuels - (a) The CFP does not apply to the following transportation fuels: - (i) Fuels supplied in Washington by all providers of that particular fuel for transportation use at an aggregated quantity of less than 360,000 gallons per year. - (ii) Conventional jet fuel or aviation gasoline - (iii) Any deficit-generating fuel in military tactical vehicles and tactical support equipment. - (b) The following transportation fuels are exempt from carbon intensity reduction requirements until January 1, 2028: - (i) Special fuel used in off-road vehicles used primarily to transport logs; - (ii) Dyed special fuel used in vehicles that are not designed primarily to transport persons or property, that are not designed to be primarily operated on highways, and that are used primarily for construction work including, but not limited to, mining and timber harvest operations; and - (iii) Dyed special fuel used for agricultural purposes exempt from chapter 82.38 RCW. - (c) Fuels listed under (a) and (b) of this section are eligible to generate credits. - (2) Exempt fuel uses.
-The CFP does not apply to any transportation fuel used in: - (a) Marine vessels, and - (b) Railroad locomotive applications.
+- (1) Exempt fuels - (a) The CFP does not apply [DD3]to the following transportation fuels are exempt from the list of regulated fuels: - (i) Fuels supplied in Washington by all providers of that particular fuel for transportation use at an aggregated quantity of less than 360,000 gallons per year. - (ii) Conventional jet fuel or aviation gasoline - (iii) Any deficit-generating fuel in military tactical vehicles and tactical support equipment. - (b) The following transportation fuels are exempt from carbon intensity reduction requirements until January 1, 2028: - (i) Special fuel used in off-road vehicles used primarily to transport logs; - (ii) Dyed special fuel used in vehicles that are not designed primarily to transport persons or property, that are not designed to be primarily operated on highways, and that are used primarily for construction work including, but not limited to, mining and timber harvest operations; and - (iii) Dyed special fuel used for agricultural purposes exempt from chapter 82.38 RCW. - (c) Fuels listed under (a) and (b) of this section are eligible to generate credits. - (2) Exempt fuel uses.
+The CFP does not apply to any transportation fuel used in: - (a) Marine vessels, and